 Lisa Lowe is Professor of English and American Studies at Tufts University.
 She is the author of books on race, immigration, and globalization, including the forthcoming The Intimacies of Four Continents.

-Eithne Luibhéid is Associate Professor of Gender and Women’s Studies at the University of Arizona.
-She is the author of Pregnant on Arrival: Making the “Illegal” Immigrant and Entry Denied: Controlling Sexuality at the Border and coeditor of A Global History of Sexuality and Queer Migration: Sexuality, U.S. Citizenship, and Border Crossings.
+Eithne Luibhéid is Professor of Gender and Women’s Studies at University of Arizona.
+She is the author of Pregnant on Arrival: Making the ‘Illegal’ Immigrant and Entry Denied: Controlling Sexuality at the Border.

 Sunaina Maira is Professor of Asian American Studies at the University of California-Davis.
 She is the author of Desis in the House: Indian American Youth Culture in New York City, Missing: Youth, Citizenship, and Empire after 9/11, and Jil [Generation] Oslo: Palestinian Hip Hop, Youth Culture, and the Youth Movement.
 She coedited Youthscapes: The Popular, the National, and the Global.

-Randy Martin is Professor and Chair of Art and Public Policy and Director of the graduate program in Arts Politics at New York University.
-He is the author of numerous books on financialization, including the forthcoming Knowledge, LTD: Toward a Social Logic of the Derivative.
+Randy Martin was Professor and Chair of Art and Public Policy and Director of the graduate program in Arts Politics at New York University.
+He is the author of numerous books on financialization, including Knowledge, LTD: Toward a Social Logic of the Derivative.
+He passed away in 2015.

 Meredith L. McGill is Professor of English at Rutgers University-New Brunswick.
 She is the author of American Literature and the Culture of Reprinting and the editor of The Traffic in Poems: Nineteenth-Century Poetry and Transatlantic Exchange and Taking Liberties with the Author.